microsoft/code-with-engineering-playbook/TECH-LEADS-CHECKLIST.md

 ## Observability

+- [ ] Significant business and functional events are tracked and related metrics collected.
 - [ ] Application faults and errors are logged.
-- [ ] Metrics collected to identify health of the services.
+- [ ] Health of the system is monitored.
-- [ ] Latency for servicing a request is logged, as appropriate for the solution.
-- [ ] Significant business and functional events that are important are tracked and related metrics collected.
+- [ ] Make sure the client and server side observability data can be differentiated.
-- [ ] Logging configuration can be modified without code changes (eg: debug mode).
+- [ ] Logging configuration can be modified without code changes (eg: verbose mode).
+- [ ] Always propagate [incoming tracing context](observability/correlation-id.md).
+This will allow lower-level services to debug production issues.
-- [ ] GDPR compliance is ensured regarding PII (personal identifiable information).
+- [ ] GDPR compliance is ensured regarding PII (Personally Identifiable Information).

 ## Agile/Scrum